OjehJames/SQL-Codes/README.md

 # Monday november 28,
-# I finished Course 5 0f 8 on coursera google certificate course .....
+I finished Course 5 0f 8 on coursera google certificate course
-# Analyze Data to Answer Questions ...
+Course: Analyze Data to Answer Questions
-# Pause for a while to practice SQL querries....
+Pause for a while to practice SQL querries
-# I came accross this problem: SQL Interview Query for Data Analyst online
-# I downloaded the files, uploaded them on Bigquerry
+I came accross this problem: SQL Interview Query for Data Analyst online I downloaded the CSV files, uploaded them on Bigquerry to try solve the problem.